Safety

 Supervise children closely.
 Weathered rock makes rim edges hazardous, and many places have no guardrails.
 Keep dogs on leash.

-Take It Easy At Altitude
+Take It Easy at Altitude

 The canyon rim is 8,000 feet above sea level.
 Take precautions, drink plenty of water, and slow down.
-Symptoms of mild Acute Mountain Sickness (altitude sickness) include mild headaches, increased breathing, rapid pulse, nausea, loss of appetite, lack of energy, and general malaise.
+Symptoms of Acute Mountain Sickness (altitude sickness) include mild headaches, increased breathing, rapid pulse, nausea, loss of appetite, lack of energy, and general malaise.
 These are warning signs not to go any higher than you already are.

-If symptoms advance to a lack of balance or coordination, slurring of words, altered mental state, extreme shortness of breathe, a wet or rasping cough, or blue skin, the person may be experiencing severe AMS and their life may be in jeopardy.
+If symptoms advance to a lack of balance or coordination, slurring of words, altered mental state, extreme shortness of breath, a wet or rasping cough, or blue skin, the person may be experiencing severe AMS and their life may be in jeopardy.
 Go down immediately and seek medical attention.

 The easiest way to treat AMS is to prevent it.
 Remember these simple rules when travelling to altitude: